mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

   For more information on S3 actions, see [Actions, Resources, and Condition Keys for Amazon S3](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html).
   * `iam_user_arn` - Amazon Resource Name (ARN) of the user that the Federated Database Instance assumes when accessing S3 Bucket data stores.
   * `external_id` - Unique identifier associated with the IAM Role that the Federated Database Instance assumes when accessing the data stores.
-  * `role_id` - Unique identifier of the role that the data lake can use to access the data stores.